jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 .. figure:: img/pycharm_interpreter.png
      :width: 100%

-     Qt Designer showing the metadataeditor.ui for the Metadata editor.
+     PyCharm's python interpreter needs to be the same which is used by the QGIS desktop application.

 Add QGIS Python Code